 5. Always be vigilant

-Report any suspicious activity immediately
+Report any suspicious activity

 Immediately report anything out of the ordinary-from phishing to fake websites to unauthorized account activity.
 According to the Federal Trade Commission, you're less likely to be seriously impacted by identity theft if you discover and report the incident within six months of its occurrence.